 Lots of vitamins and minerals that promote health

-Other wonderful nutrients in pumpkin include Vitamin C, Potassium, Copper, Manganese, Vitamin B2, Vitamin E and Iron.
-Just by listing them up you can see how nutritious pumpkins are!
+Other wonderful nutrients include Vitamin C, Potassium, Copper, Manganese, Vitamin B2, Vitamin E and Iron.
+Just by listing them up, you can see how nutritious they are!

 These nutrients can promote health and might prevent some health problems such as heart disease, cancer, eye problems etc.

-Just 1 cup of cooked pumpkin is enough to get all the benefits so this vegan pumpkin and sweet potato soup is the best thing to have for health as well as for the delicious taste!
+Just 1 cup of cooked pumpkin is enough to get all the benefits so this recipe is the best thing to have for health as well as for the delicious taste!